When To Harvest Beets? How to Tell Your Beet Crop is Ready.

 With a firm grip on the foliage near the base of the plant, gently pull out each beet.
 Avoid yanking or twisting too forcefully, as this may cause damage to both the roots and leaves.

 Beet roots recently harvested still with dirt and debris from the garden clinging to the roots and skins.
-A gardener holds the beet bunch toward the camera.

-Remove Foliage without Damaging Beet Roots
+Remove Foliage

 Once you’ve harvested all your beets, it’s time to remove the foliage.
 Hold onto each beet by its leaves and use a sharp, clean knife or scissors to trim any excess foliage.
 Leave about an inch of stem attached to each beet to prevent bleeding during storage.